alexmullins/dsa/README.md

 func (z *Int) Exp(x, y, m *Int) *Int {
 ```

 From the above, you can see the comment specifies that when m == 0 that it will exponentiate without modular reduction.
-When you take a large number and exponentiate it with another large number then the result will also be REALLY BIG number.
+When you take a large number and exponentiate it with another large number then the result will also be a REALLY BIG number.
 I'm not too familiar with how math/big works, but I think that is what is going on here.
 Exp() is crunching away at this exponentiation that will take a very, very long time to complete.

 Here are some sample numbers being used in a dsa.Verify() call to Exp() from the testing below: